AddressPhoneHours

 Workplace sexual harassment is considered an illegal form of employment discrimination.

-It’s also illegal for your employer to fire you for reporting or complaining about sexual harassment, whether it’s directed at you or at someone else.
+It’s also illegal for your employer to fire you for reporting or complaining about sexual harassment.
+This appiles when the harassment is directed at you or at someone else.

 If your firing is instigated by your participation in a sexual harassment proceeding, it could be grounds for an unlawful termination suit.